ige-calcul/public-docs/docs/clusters/Gricad/jupyter-notebook.md

-(jupyter-notebook)=
+(gricad-jupyter-notebook)=

+# How to run a jupyter notebook on GRICAD clusters

-# Create  jupyter environment and run using python 3.10
+## Create  jupyter environment and run using python 3.10

 ```
  micromamba create --name jupyter python=3.10 -c conda-forge